StackItHQ/pes-achyu-dev/README.md

 5. Error handling - Comprehensive error handling is implemented throughout the application, from API calls to database operations.
 Errors are caught, logged, and displayed to users when appropriate.

 6. Automatic synchronizaton - used ``node-cron`` to scheduled a sync process every 2 seconds.
 This can be either stopped or started using the UI

+7. Conflict handling - Updates the db and sheet if both are updated simulatenously as well.

 ## Steps to run the project